Venus in aspect to Pluto in synastry

 Venus-Pluto in synastry: Obsession, intensity, and the sacred wound of love

-There are some synastry aspects that feel like a gust of fresh air.
+There are some relationships that feel like a gust of fresh air.
 Others feel like a haunting, a slow dance between corpses.
 Venus in aspect to Pluto falls into the latter category.

 It’s not the kind of connection you walk away from unchanged.
 It sears, it scars, and if both people are willing to do the work, it can also deeply transform.
 Out of experience though, that's not the most common case.